 Even though others in the group had had done that for me, it was then, with Fred, when I was just sober enough to understand that I was seeing love in action.
 I hold that moment as one of my sobriety treasures.
 It was the day that I could also see the love that surrounded me and I felt my heart open enough to want that love to surround another person.

 Maybe it’s because one of my own wounds is about my father that this touches me so deeply.

-This week at my home group I heard men talk about how recovery changed their lives.
+This morning at my home group I heard men talk about how recovery changed their lives.
 Tough guys were softened, fathers recommitted, lost men were found, partners tried again, new romances began and they were trying to do it all differently.

 It makes me happy to see men change.
 To know that under different circumstances my father and my brothers might have changed too.
 To know that there is an endless supply of love in these rooms and that we are changed by that love.

 In early recovery I used to hear, “Let us love you until you can love yourself.”
 It felt like a puzzle, a bafflement.
 I didn’t think you could love someone into change.
 Hadn’t I tried that all those years before with disastrous results?
 I know now that I didn’t really love; I was just trying to control someone or to make him take care of me.
 In romantic relationships, and sometimes as parents, we mistakenly try to love people into changing.
 It generally doesn’t work.